 Looking to strengthen its presence in the fast-growing North Carolina market, Walgreen in late 2013 acquired regional chain drug operator Kerr Drug.
 The transaction, which included Kerr Drug's 76 retail drugstores, its specialty pharmacy business, and a distribution center, excluded Kerr Drug's long-term care pharmacy business.

 In its biggest acquisition ever, the pharmacy chain in 2012 bought a 45% stake in Swiss-based drugstore-chain company Alliance Boots for $6.7 billion.
-Walgreen paid $4 billion in cash and the remainder in stock, along with securing the option of total ownership in about three years.
 Alliance Boots has more than 3,330 health and beauty retail stores in 11 countries; its pharmaceutical wholesale businesses cater to pharmacies, doctors, and hospitals from some 370 distribution centers in 21 countries.
-As a result, the deal is likely to launch Walgreen into emerging markets, such as China and Egypt.
-For both Walgreen and Alliance Boots, the transaction is calculated to drive revenue of $100 million and to $150 million in the first year and up to $1 billion by the end of 2016.
+In 2014 Walgreen announced it was buying the remaining 55% stake in Alliance Boots for $15.3 billion.
+The massive deal will significantly enhance Walgreen's global presence, giving it a footprint in 10 countries with over 11,000 locations.

 Closer to home, Walgreen in September 2012 acquired $825-million-in-sales Stephen L. LaFrance Holdings, a regional drugstore operator with 144 stores under the USA Drug, Super D Drug, May's Drug, and Drug Warehouse banners, among others, in the about a half a dozen states mostly in the mid-south.
-Since announcing the deal in July, Walgreen has said it will close more than half of the acquired stores.
 Earlier in the year the company bought BioScrip's community specialty pharmacies and centralized specialty and mail service pharmacy businesses.
-The approximately $225 million deal is in line with Walgreen's objectives to consolidate and grow its health care and retail services.
-Part of the effort, its Health and Wellness division has aggressively opened in-store clinics (more than 700 to date, operated by Take Care Health Systems) and worksite health centers, as well as offers in-store health screenings, immunizations, and patient counseling for conditions such as diabetes.
-BioScrip's community specialty pharmacies add a nationwide network with 30 locations in 16 states; its specialty pharmacy business and traditional mail service pharmacy business already dispense prescriptions for Walgreen's e-tailer drugstore.com, among several customers.
-These recent purchases follow a spate of acquisitions, including drugstore.com in 2011 and Duane Reade in 2010.
+The approximately $225 million deal was in line with Walgreen's objectives to consolidate and grow its health care and retail services.